-In addition to his work as a teacher, James has dedicated himself to providing costume, prop and set building resources to local schools, theaters and churches across the State of Florida.
+In addition to his work as a producer and teacher, James has dedicated himself to providing costume, prop and set building resources to local schools, theaters and churches across the State of Florida.
 Through Penguin Point Productions, he has produced plays at the Orlando International Fringe Festival each year since 2006, including such titles as Mysterious Skin, Anne Frank Superstar, Bare: a Pop Opera, HOODIES: The Trayvon Martin Project, and Zanna, Don’t!

 In the summer of 2014, James received a scholarship from the English-Speaking Union which enabled him to study at the Globe Theatre in London, where he performed as Brutus in a midnight production of Julius Caesar.
 In the summer of 2017, he received a scholarship to study Creative Writing at the University of Edinburgh in Scotland.